Does This Subdivision Have a Homeowners Association?

-Drive through a subdivision where the grass is cut, shrubs trimmed, and nary a piece of trash or visible eyesore and buyers perk up and want to see more.
+Drive through a subdivision where the grass is cut, shrubs trimmed, and nary a piece of trash or visible eyesore can be seen and buyers perk up and want to see more.
 Conversely, travel through a community that looks unkept and rundown and you will typically get the opposite response.
-In both circumstances, a frequently asked question I hear is “Does this subdivision have a homeowners’ association?”.
+In both circumstances, a frequently asked question I hear is “Does this subdivision have a homeowners association?”.

 What is a Homeowners’ Association (HOA)

 In short, HOA stands for Homeowners Association, however, anyone who has been a part of one or resided in a neighborhood that had an HOA knows it entails quite a bit more.

 A private association, HOA’s are becoming more and more popular throughout cities in the United States.

 An HOA is normally a non-profit organization established by the real estate developer and handed over to the community upon development completion or after a percentage of homes are built.

 The HOA provides rules regulating maintenance of common areas and enforcement of deed restrictions (filed with the property records).
 The HOA is the go-by for the subdivision do’s and don’ts.

 A copy of the Covenants, Conditions & Restrictions (CC&R) will be provided to buyers at closing.

 So now that we know technically what HOA stands for, there are probably a handful of follow-up questions you may have.

 Let’s take a deeper look into homeowners associations and what they mean to you as a buyer.